AnomalyInnovations/toolbeam-cli/README.md

 Run 'tb messageme' to send the links to your phone
 ```

-Go ahead and navigate to **https://toolbeam.com/t/oevonxry** or run `tb messageme` to send the link to your phone and try it out.
+Go ahead and navigate to **https://toolbeam.com/t/oevonxry** or run `tb messageme` to send the link to your phone.
+Now if you enter an Id, it should return a movie object.

 <img alt="Example Screenshot" src="https://github.com/AnomalyInnovations/toolbeam-cli/raw/master/docs/examples/1.png" width="270" />